ROCm-DS/hipDF/INSTALL.md

 #### Step 8: Install hipMM into `hipdf_dev`.

-Install the `hipMM` Python wheel using the hipMM `build.sh` script as shown below:
+Install the `amd-hipmm` Python wheel using the hipMM `build.sh` script as shown below:

 ```bash
 # IMPORTANT: conda env `hipdf_dev` must be active